Parsa-jalilifar/My_Certifications/README.md

 # My_Certifications

-This repo provide the Url for my certifcates.
+This repo provides the Urls for my certifcates.